starknet-io/starknet.js/www/docs/guides/L1message.md

 # Messages with L1 network

-You can exchange messages between L1 & L2 networks :
+You can exchange messages between L1 & L2 networks:

 - L2 Starknet mainnet ↔️ L1 Ethereum.
 - L2 Starknet testnet 1 & 2 ↔️ L1 Goerli ETH testnet.
 - L2 local Starknet devnet ↔️ L1 local ETH testnet (Ganache, ...).

-You can find explanation of the global mechanism [here](https://docs.starknet.io/documentation/architecture_and_concepts/L1-L2_Communication/messaging-mechanism/).
+You can find an explanation of the global mechanism [here](https://docs.starknet.io/documentation/architecture_and_concepts/L1-L2_Communication/messaging-mechanism/).

-Most of the code for this message process will be written in Cairo, but Starknet.js provides some functionalities for this subject.
+Most of the code for this messaging process will be written in Cairo, but Starknet.js provides some functionalities for this subject.

 ## L1 ➡️ L2 messages

 To send a message from L1 to L2, you need a solidity smart contract in the L1 network, calling the `SendMessageToL2` function of the Starknet core contract.
-The interface of this function :
+The interface of this function:

 ```solidity
 /**